TemplatesHub/gh-action-latex-build-and-release/README.md

 | pdf-name        | string | ${{ github.event.repository.name }} | PDF file name (without extension)                         |

 ## Final PDF result
-After the action has completed its execution successfuly, you will find the PDF as asset in your latest release.
+After the action has completed its execution successfully, you will find the PDF as asset in your latest release.
 The file name will be:
 ```console
 <pdf-name><white space><latest tag>.pdf
 ```